KristiyanDinev/DevNotes/asp.net/controllers.md

 ## Redirection

-Redirect only for **GET** request, otherwise the header **Location**, which is sent by the server will have no effect and it will return a status code of **200** if the redirection was successful, but you don't need that and this will only confuse the developers.
+Redirect only for the **GET** request, otherwise the header **Location**, which is sent by the server, will have no effect, and it will return a status code of **200** if the redirection was successful, but you don't need that and this will only confuse the developers.

 Let the **JS (JavaScript)** or the client side take care of all the redirection.